jovibor/ListEx/README.md

 Control was built and tested in **Visual Studio 2019**.

 ## [](#)Usage
-The usage of the control is pretty easy:
+The usage of the control is quite simple:
 1. Copy **ListEx** folder into your project's folder.
-2. Add all files from that folder into your project.
+2. Add all files from **ListEx** folder into your project.
 3. Add `#include "ListEx/ListEx.h"` where you suppose to use the control.

 Control uses its own namespace - `LISTEX`.
 So it's up to you, whether to use namespace prefix before declarations: